umer-fa/abs_docker/docs/api/ERRORS.md

-EMAIL_ADDR_INVALID | E-mail address is invalid | Focus on input field EMAIL_ADDR_LEN | E-mail address is too long | Focus on input field EMAIL_ADDR_DUP | E-mail address is already registered | Focus on input field USERNAME_LEN_MIN | Username is too short | Focus on input field USERNAME_LEN_MAX | Username is too long | Focus on input field USERNAME_INVALID | Username contains an illegal character | Focus in input field
+EMAIL_ADDR_INVALID | E-mail address is invalid | Focus on input field EMAIL_ADDR_LEN | E-mail address is too long | Focus on input field EMAIL_ADDR_DUP | E-mail address is already registered | Focus on input field EMAIL_ADDR_UNVERIFIED | Your e-mail address is not verified | Redirect to e-mail verification page EMAIL_ADDR_VERIFIED | E-mail address is already verified | Redirect to dashboard EMAIL_VERIFY_REQ_TIMEOUT | You requested verification e-mail less than 15 minutes ago | Response has **"wait"** property with number of minutes user should wait
+USERNAME_LEN_MIN | Username is too short | Focus on input field USERNAME_LEN_MAX | Username is too long | Focus on input field USERNAME_INVALID | Username contains an illegal character | Focus in input field